-grouped by their share of FX loans.5 In terms of reducing these variables, MPPs are found to be more effective in those countries that feature a high share of loans in foreign currencies.
-Credit growth is decreasing sharply following a tightening MPP shock and is remaining at a lower level persistently.
-Capital inflows are falling on impact and are diminishing slightly again with a bit of a delay for these countries, with OI inflows being a bit more affected.
+A number of MPPs target, either directly or indirectly, the exposure of banks to foreign currencies.
+For example, this can take the form of higher risk weights for FX loans or stricter lending restrictions for loans in foreign currencies.
+Thus, the share of FX loans on total loans as a proxy for the reliance of the economy on such loans may proof as an important factor for the efficacy of MPPs (see also Ahnert et al., 2021).
+The last two columns in Figure 5 show impulse responses of credit growth and capital inflows for countries grouped by their share of FX loans.5 In terms of reducing these variables, MPPs are found to be more effective in those countries that feature a high share of loans in foreign currencies.
+Credit growth is decreasing sharply following a tightening MPP shock and is remaining at a lower level quite persistently.
+Capital inflows are diminishing slightly with a bit of a delay for these countries, with OI inflows being a bit more affected.
+Whereas these responses can be seen as evidence for the effectiveness of MPPs, their use has also been shown to shift exposure by substituting FX lending from banks to other sectors of the financial system that might be less regulated (Hodula and Ngo, 2024).
 On the other hand, for countries with a low share of FX loans, both CAP and OI inflows exhibit no significant reaction to an unexpected tightening shock in the macroprudential environment, neither on impact nor afterwards.
 Furthermore, the response of credit growth is also more muted for this country group, although a short-lived reduction is observable.
-These differences indicate that a tightening in the macroprudential stance, which often involves stricter regulations for foreign exposures, has a larger effect in countries that exhibit a high share of FX loans.
+These differences indicate that a tightening in the macroprudential stance, which often involves stricter regulations for foreign exposures, has a larger effect in countries that exhibit a high share of FX loans, corroborating previous studies (Ahnert et al., 2021).